jonasbn/til/markdown/how_do_i_escape_backtick.md

 # How do I escape backtick

-If you need to escape ` (backtick) in markdown, in a code example
+If you need to escape ` (backtick) in Markdown, in a code example

 ```
 `code example`